-Mercury is a potent neurotoxin that accumulates in the environment as a result of global atmospheric pollution.
-Little is known about mercury bioaccumulation in strictly terrestrial ecosystems.
-Here we show that mercury accumulation in the soil and leaf litter increased with elevation in a densely forested watershed of the Catskill Mountains, NY.
-Catharus thrushes arrayed along this elevational gradient also showed increased blood mercury content with increasing elevation.
-This may have important health and conservation implications for Bicknell's Thrush (C. bicknelli), which is restricted exclusively to forests above 1000 m in the northeastern United States.
-Bicknell's Thrushes and high elevation Swainson's Thrushes (C. ustulatus) showed significantly greater blood mercury levels than lower elevation congeners, Hermit Thrush (C. guttatus) and Veery (C. fuscescens).
-Additionally, blood mercury levels declined with season, indicating that early season thrushes either carry mercury from the winter grounds or consume a diet higher in mercury during the early part of the breeding season (May -June 15).
-We will be using stable isotope composition of blood samples to further understand any dietary shifts which might lead to this seasonal decline in mercury levels.
-Analysis of mercury in Bicknell's Thrushes wintering on Hispaniola showed the highest blood mercury levels of any birds in this study and also wide, site-specific variance, potentially reflecting local pollution patterns.
-We will be modeling Hispaniolan weather patterns and sources of local mercury outputs to determine site-specific mercury deposition patterns for the island.
-This will be the first such mercury-monitoring data for a Caribbean island.
+Mercury is a potent neurotoxin that accumulates in Mexico. the environment as a result of global atmospheric pollution.
+Little is known about mercury bioac-Many Inland floodplain systems of Central Mexico concumulation in strictly terrestrial ecosystems.
+Here tribute to the long-term viability of local, regional, we show that mercury accumulation in the soil and and global bird populations.
+Our study took place at leaf litter increased with elevation in a densely the "Yururia" Lagoon of Guanajuato, Mexico, a Ramsar forested watershed of the Catskill Mountains, NY. site and a 15,000 ha reserve protected at the federal Catharus thrushes arrayed along this elevational level.
+Our goals were to inventory the bird community, gradient also showed increased blood mercury to calculate bird conservation values, and based on this content with increasing elevation.
+This may have information, to identifying zones within the reserve for important health and conservation implications for a bird conservation strategy that could be implemented Bicknell's Thrush (C. bicknelli), which is restricted by state authorities.
+Bird populations were monitored exclusively to forests above 1000 m in the norththrough mist netting and fixed-radius point-counts in the eastern United States.
+Bicknell's Thrushes and floodplain system covered by "Tule" (Typha latifolia), high elevation Swainson's Thrushes (C. ustulatus) and in all associated terrestrial habitats (subtropical showed significantly greater blood mercury levels scrubland, natural grassland, secondary vegetation, and than lower elevation congeners, Hermit Thrush (C. agriculture), and through systematic, direct observaguttatus) and Veery (C. fuscescens).
+Additionally, tions from a boat in the lagoon.
+A geographic information blood mercury levels declined with season, indicatsystem was used in combination with the ornithologiing that early season thrushes either carry mercury cal information to identify conservation zones.
+Over from the winter grounds or consume a diet higher in 120 bird species were recorded including overwintering mercury during the early part of the breeding seaand breeding species, Mexican endemics, and species son (May -June 15).
+We will be using stable isotope at risk.
+To minimize risks associated to deforestation, composition of blood samples to further understand soil erosion, pollution, and water extraction, the folany dietary shifts which might lead to this seasonal lowing zones should be managed: 1) the conservation decline in mercury levels.
+Analysis of mercury in zone including the lagoon, it's associated floodplain, Bicknell's Thrushes wintering on Hispaniola showed and the subtropical scrubland habitat as these had the the highest blood mercury levels of any birds in this highest bird diversity and conservation values, 2) a bufstudy and also wide, site-specific variance, potenfer zone including secondary habitats in which effects tially reflecting local pollution patterns.
+We will be of overgrazing, and pollution should be minimized, 3) a modeling Hispaniolan weather patterns and sources restoration zone where reforestation actions could be of local mercury outputs to determine site-specific implemented to possibly improve bird metapopulation mercury deposition patterns for the island.
+This dynamics, and 4) a harvest zone in which agricultural will be the first such mercury-monitoring data for a and grazing conditions should be controlled to minimize Caribbean island. impacts.
+54